Deer-Apple/Personal-Learning-Weekly-Snippet/April 2020/April-5.md

     - What if we have several `ThreadLocal` objects in one class?
         - First, `threadLocals` in every thread is a hashmap (more precisely an array of entry whose key is threadlocal object)
         - Second, everytime a `ThreadLocal` object is constructed, it will also initialize a final field called `threadLocalHashCode` which is then used to calculate the corresponding index in the hashmap array.
+    - Important Note:
+        - When you are using a static field in your class, consider whether you need to distinguish this value between different threads, if yes, you probably want to use `ThreadLocal`

 - WeekReference
     - An object with only weekreferences will be cleared by Grabage Collector.